outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 ## Committing with a Detached HEAD

-When HEAD is detached, commits work like normal, except no named branch gets updated.
-(You can think of this as an anonymous branch.)
+When HEAD is detached, commits work like normal, except no head (think of this as an anonymous branch).

 ![Git Architecure]({{ site.baseurl }}/assets/git16.svg)